Liver cancer death is now the fastest growing cancer threat in the United States, special report

-An additional potential risk factor for liver disease – one that mainstream medicine has not emphasized – is exposure to glyphosate, the herbicide found in Roundup weed killer.
+An additional potential risk factor for liver disease – one that Western medicine has not emphasized – is exposure to glyphosate, the herbicide found in Roundup weed killer.
 Labeled a “probable carcinogen” by the World Health Organization, glyphosate has already been linked to non-Hodgkin’s lymphoma.
 It is commonly sprayed on GMO crops of soy, corn, and alfalfa – and glyphosate residue has been detected in many common foods and beverages, including breakfast cereals and wine.

 In a recent study published in Nature, researchers found that even infinitesimal doses of glyphosate – as small as .1 parts per billion – in drinking water caused non-alcoholic fatty liver disease, liver dysfunction and cellular damage in rats.